jacobvarner/hoops-jacobvarner/_posts/2020-9-7-prep-to-pros-part-1-hidden-gems-and-development-success-stories.md

 ### 2007 Recruiting Class

-The 2007 high school recruiting class had just two players imrpove their draft stock with Anthony Randolph of LSU only going from the 15th ranked prospect to the 14th pick in the 2008 NBA Draft.
+The 2007 high school recruiting class had just two players improve their draft stock with Anthony Randolph of LSU only going from the 15th ranked prospect to the 14th pick in the 2008 NBA Draft.

 **Festus Ezeli - Vanderbilt**